orcasdli/IMU_read_serial/README.md

 Read IMU info from IMU device (customed, for example cheap IMU using MPU6050 or MPU9250)through a serial com.
 Currently using the serial package in ROS.

 I am using a cheap customed IMU with MPU9250 inside.
 It send IMU info through a serial com.
 I bought it from Taobao (yeah, made in China).
 The device is called JY901.
-The orginal exmaples do not contain a Linux example.
+The orginal examples do not contain a Linux example.
 This project can be used to similar devices.

 # How to use